-Beginning Quilting - Choosing Colors and Prints
+Choosing Colors and Prints for Quilting and Patchwork

 A few more definitions will help understand the difference within a color range.
 A tone is a color hue that appears to have grey added to it to mute the color.
 A tint is a pastel color, one that appears to have white added to it.
 It is great to understand the concepts, but you may feel it doesn't help much in the fabric store.
 Why is that?
 Because there is more to color than just color.

-In order to match colors and fabrics well, you need to be able to see the colors within a color, or be able to see its true hue.
+To match colors and fabrics well, you need to be able to see the colors within a color or be able to see its true hue.
 For example, have you ever tried to match a purple in the store?
 Hold it up against one fabric and it looks reddish, take it to another fabric and it looks more blue.
 Often a color will change based on what color it is next to.
 So let's look at some examples, beginning with this pretty floral print with an Asian feel.
 The large flower is a blue-purple hue.
 However, when a reddish purple is put next to it, the flower looks a bit more red.
 You can tell though, this purple just doesn't look right.

 Can you see that the purple print has too much red for the Asian print?
 It is also a saturated color while the print is more of a tint, or pastel.
 Although it pulls out a bit of a reddish purple in the large flower, they just do not match.
 Can you see the bluish hue in the purple flower in the left print?
 This is what I mean when I say to look for the colors within a color.
 This one below is a better match, more harmonious with the print in tone and hue.
 I did not change the color or manipulate the image in any way.
 The difference is purely from the colors placed next to the print.